 - kube-stack-config.yaml: a configuration file for the kube-stack helm chart installation.
 It ensures that Prometheus listens for all PodMonitor resources. - prometheusrule.yaml: a PrometheusRule with alerts for EDB Postgres for Kubernetes.
-NOTE: this does not include inter-operation with

-• podmonitor.yaml: a PodMonitor for the EDB Postgres for Kubernetes Operator deployment.
+NOTE: this does not include inter-operation with notification services.
+Please refer to the Prometheus documentation. - podmonitor.yaml: a PodMonitor for the EDB Postgres for Kubernetes Operator deployment.